osthread/Trinix/bot-legal-docs/terms-of-service.md

 ---

 ## 1. Acceptance of Terms
 By inviting or using the Bot on your Discord server, you agree to comply with and be bound by these Terms.
-If you do not agree, you must not use the Bot.
+If you do not agree, you cannot not use the Bot.

 ---